simrit1/Modulo-Visualizer/README.md

 # Multiplication-Visualizer
 This is a visualizer for modular arithmetic.
 This was inspired by a video by Mathologer about patterns in times tables and cardiods in the Mandelbrot set based on the power of the recursive equation.
-Coded in `python` using `Tkinter` for the GUI and `Turtle` for the canvas.
+Coded in `python` using `Tkinter` for the GUI, `Turtle` for the canvas, and `mingus` for the audio.

 ## Contents
 - [Screenshots](https://github.com/WilliamAmbrozic/Multiplication-Visualizer#screenshots)